Jameson Distillery Bow St in Dublin

 The Jameson Distillery Bow St tour

-There are three fully guided experiences to choose from at the Jameson Distilley Bow St in Dublin: Bow St. Experience, The Whisky Makers, and The Whiskey Shakers.
+There are three fully guided experiences to choose from at the Jameson Distilley Bow St in Dublin: Bow St. Experience, The Whiskey Makers, and The Whiskey Shakers.
 Each tour is fully immersive and interactive, with a particular focus on story telling.
 You’ll touch, smell and most importantly taste Jameson in the original Bow St Distillery buildings.
 Visit their live maturation warehouse to draw out and taste Jameson straight from the barrel, then learn how to blend your very own unique whiskey – you’ll get to take home the fruits of your labour.

 Other interesting facts about Jameson Distillery Bow St in Dublin